 Launching a site is one thing, but mastering the basics of web analytics is what makes your site truly effective, both in how it speaks to your audience and how it can help drive your business.

-Thanks to platforms like WordPress.com, starting up a fully functional website no longer requires a web development background.
+Thanks to platforms like WordPress.com, starting a website no longer requires a web development background.
 But there’s more

 to a site than simply getting it onto the web, as any successful site involves ongoing effort.
 After you’ve launched your website, you’ll want to check out the Stats feature.
 The Insights page includes various measurements and statistics you can use to improve your site.
 Learning more about how people interact with your site allows you to tighten your focus on what works, and adjust your strategy as you go.
 Here are some of the stats worth becoming familiar with, starting with the stats that show up immediately on the Insights screen (a version of which is shown on the left).